ramensoftware/windows-11-start-menu-styling-guide/README.md

 Target `StartDocked.PowerOptionsView` with `Margin=-580,-1330,0,0`.
 Adjust values as needed.

-## Force Light/Dark mode
+## Force light/dark mode

-Sets light/dark mode independantly of what is set in Windows.
+Sets light/dark mode independently of what is set in Windows.

 `RequestedTheme=1`